Selena Gomez Defends Taylor Swift Over Scooter Braun Music Battle

 "Scooter also manages several artists who I really believe care about other artists and their work," she added.
 "Please ask them for help with this—I'm hoping that maybe they can talk some sense into the men who are exercising tyrannical control over someone who just wants to play the music she wrote.
 I'm especially asking for help from The Carlyle Group, who put up money for the sale of my music to these two men.
 I just want to be able to perform MY OWN music.
 That's it."

 Near the end of the post, Swift claimed she's "tried to work this out privately through my team but have not been able to resolve anything."
-She then described her upcoming AMA's performance, the Netflix documentary and "any other recorded events" she planning to play until November 2020 as a "big question mark."
+She then described her upcoming AMAs performance, the Netflix documentary and "any other recorded events" she's planning to play until November 2020 as a "big question mark."

-"I've tried to work this out privately through my team but have not been able to resolve anything.
-Right now my performance at the AMA's, the Netflix documentary and any other recorded events I am planning to play until November of 2020 are a question mark."

 "I love you guys and I thought you should know what's been going on," she concluded.